sciZer0/7/v/README.md

 * with 50,000 TPS
 * with a Decreasing-Supply Token
 * with the ideal Gini coefficient
-* with 1 million users
+* with over 1 million users

 This is all possible thanks, among other things, to the use of a new approach to consensus.